benbahrenburg/benCoding.AlarmManager/README.md

 <h2>Before you start</h2>
 * This is an Android module designed to work with Titanium SDK 1.8.2 or greater.
-* Before using this module you first need to install the package.
-If you need instructions on how to install a 3rd party module please read this installation guide.
+* Before getting start please note you need to compile this module yourself

 <h2>What is in the repo?</h2>
 * Module

 The Module folder contains the benCoding.AlarmManager project.
-To get the compiled module you will want to go [here.](https://github.com/benbahrenburg/benCoding.AlarmManager/tree/master/Module/dist)

 * ExampleProject

 The ExampleProject folder contains a full example project.
 Since this module uses services and activities it is important that you review this example before using in your app.